 Principles and Definitions

-ERCOT expects each QSE to submit a COP that is based on the QSE’s best estimate of the anticipated or expected operating conditions of each of its Generation Resources and Load Resources in each of the hours covered by the updated COP.
+ERCOT expects each QSE to submit a COP that is based on the QSE’s best estimate of the anticipated or expected operating conditions of each of its Generation Resources, Energy Storage Resources and Load Resources in each of the hours covered by the updated COP.
 The nature of the Protocol requirements related to the COP timeline and content suggests that each QSE should have an operator task that periodically (e.g. top of the hour) requires the operator(s) to review and update the COP.

 QSEs are responsible for notifying ERCOT of a change in Resource Status (availability) via telemetry and through changes in the current COP as soon as practicable following the change [Protocol Subsection 6.5.5.1 (1)] but in no event later than 60 minutes after the event that caused the change.